Alleged kidnapping attempts in Hilliard lead to federal charges

 Ousley had a detention hearing in federal court scheduled Aug.
-4 before Magistrate Judge Elizabeth Preston Deavers, according to Thornton.
+4, according to Thornton.
+The hearing is before Magistrate Judge Elizabeth Preston Deavers.

 Ousley remained in custody at the Franklin County jail as of July 30.

 According to court documents, the alleged co-conspirators attempted to kidnap the man and his girlfriend Nov.
 25, 2019, and Dec.
-4, 2019, near their residence.
+4, 2019, near the victims’ residence.

-An affidavit details that during the first attempt, two males wearing all black with black face masks approached the couple as they entered a vehicle about 5:30 a.m.
+An affidavit details that during the first attempt, two males wearing all black with black face masks approached the victims as they entered a vehicle about 5:30 a.m.

-The two used an electroshock weapon on the man’s neck and attempted to remove him from his vehicle.
-The woman screamed, and the man was able to push the attacker back, causing both men to flee on foot, according to the affidavit.
+The two used an electroshock weapon on the male victim’s neck and attempted to remove him from his vehicle.
+The female victim screamed, and the male victim was able to push the attacker back, causing both men to flee on foot, according to the affidavit.

-In the second incident, which also was before 5:30 a.m., the woman attempted to leave their residence in the man’s vehicle but was blocked by a vehicle belonging to one of the suspects.
+In the second incident, which also was before 5:30 a.m., the female victim attempted to leave their residence in the male’s vehicle but was blocked in by a vehicle belonging to one of the suspects.

-It is alleged that two males – wearing black jackets with “police” jacket patches and holding a photograph of the male victim – approached the truck, yelling, “Police, open the door.”
-They attempted to open the truck door, but the woman began honking her horn and drove over a curb to escape the area.
+It is alleged that two males – wearing black jackets with “Police” jacket patches and holding a photograph of the male victim – approached the truck, yelling, “Police, open the door.”
+They attempted to open the truck door, but the victim began honking her horn and drove over a curb to escape the area.

 Detectives discovered two videos in which, they said, Avila and Wise can be heard discussing plans for kidnapping and injuring the victims.
-Throughout the videos, the two women allegedly discuss disposing of the victims’ vehicles, locking the man in a hotel room, leaving the woman beaten in a remote location and various ways to evade law enforcement.
+Throughout the videos, the two women allegedly discuss disposing of the victims’ vehicles, locking the male victim in a hotel room, leaving the female victim beaten in a remote location and various ways to evade law enforcement.

-In the videos, Avila allegedly said she knows the victims would be too fearful to go to the authorities because she helped smuggle the man back into the United States after he was deported and that he was in the U.S. illegally.
+In the videos, Avila allegedly said she knows the victims would be too fearful to go to the authorities because she helped smuggle the male victim back into the United States after he was deported and that he was in the U.S. illegally.